-1.1.9 “Services” means the services the Company provides.
+1.1.9 “Services” means the services the Client provides.

-1.1.10 “Sub-processor” means any person appointed by or on behalf of Processor to process Personal Data on behalf of the Company in connection with the Agreement.
+1.1.10 “Sub-processor” means any person appointed by or on behalf of Processor to process Personal Data on behalf of the Client in connection with the Agreement.

 1.2 The terms, “Commission”, “Controller”, “Data Subject”, “Member State”, “Personal Data”, “Personal Data Breach”, “Processing” and “Supervisory Authority” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.